ISCDtoolbox/Mshdist/README.md

 generate the signed distance function of given objects in two and three space dimensions.

+We mention that during the compilation of the mshdist software, an associated static library Mshdistance is generated.
+Hence, any function appearing in a source file (except *mshdistance.c*) can be used in another C-compatible program if *libMshdistance.so* (*libMshdistance.dylib* for Mac OS) is linked to it.

 ## Install (Linux & Mac OS)

 First, you will need to install the ISCD